Skip to main content

 Organization-wide RADIUS servers

-Org-wide RADIUS servers are currently in Early Access Preview.
-Refer to the Organization Settings document here for more information on how to define and use RADIUS server configurations at the organization level.
+The Org-Wide RADIUS servers feature provides the ability to define one or many RADIUS servers once and then re-use the configuration across the organization for access policies.
+Refer to the Organization Settings document for more information on how to define and use RADIUS server configurations at the organization level.

 Configuration